EdJoPaTo/website-stalker/README.md

 Selects from an input JSON to narrow it down.
 Inspired by [`jq`](https://jqlang.github.io/jq/) but with only very basic selection support.

-Due to the current, naive selector implementation it might support syntax `jq` doesnt support, but that is considered a bug.
+Due to the current, naive selector implementation it might support syntax `jq` doesnt support.
-It might change on every release.
+Syntax that works with this editor and `jq` is intended behaviour.
-If the syntax works in `jq` too, it is intended behaviour.
+Syntax that only works with this editor and not `jq` is considered a bug and might not work anymore on the next release.

 This editor is intentionally kept simple and does not intend to support the whole `jq` featureset.
 But it does not mean it should stay in its current state.